Barking dogs and other animals

 Register a key-holder online

-If you would prefer to register as a keyholder in an alternative format, contact the Noise Control Team by calling 028 9037 3006.
+If you would prefer to register as a keyholder in another format, contact the Noise Control Team by calling 028 9037 3006.

 If you feel your neighbour is carrying out excessive drilling or hammering or is working at unreasonable hours, call us for advice.